Skip to main content

 Epilot Datalake

-Welcome to the documentation for our Data Lake feature, which serves as the centralized repository for real-time event streams of entity operations, snapshots of workflow executions and journey analytics data.
-This feature empowers users to access and analyze essential data generated by the 360 portal, including changes to entities such as orders, opportunities, contacts, accounts, products, interactions from user journeys and more.
+Welcome to the documentation for our Data Lake feature, which serves as the centralized repository for real-time event streams of entity operations, snapshots of workflow executions, journey analytics and portal analytics data.
+This feature empowers users to access and analyze essential data generated by the epilot portal, including changes to entities such as orders, opportunities, contacts, accounts, products, interactions from user journeys, customer portal, installer portal and more.

 Our Data Lake is seamlessly integrated with Clickhouse for data warehousing, enabling the users to leverage Business Intelligence (BI) tools and create insightful reports.
 This documentation will guide you through the key components of the Data Lake feature, including data schemas, usage, and credential management.